Frequently asked questions

 Business and strategy

-Our business strategy is built on three key premises:
+Our business strategy is built on three fundamental principles:

-2) that there is a growing demand for small- to medium-scale facilities for producing environmentally friendly energy; and
+2) that there is a growing demand for addressing local waste, creating localised, small- to medium-scale facilities, supporting local businesses and for producing environmentally friendly energy on a local, decentralised basis; and

-Our technologies produce a pure synthesis gas suitable for a wide range of energy applications: Green electricity; Heat or steam; Liquid biofuels; Bio-synthetic natural gas (Bio-SNG); Synthetic natural gas (SNG); Green hydrogen; and/or Biochar.
+The feedstock is transformed into a pure synthesis gas suitable for a wide range of energy applications: Green electricity; Heat or steam; Liquid biofuels; Bio-synthetic natural gas (Bio-SNG); Synthetic natural gas (SNG); Hydrogen; and/or Biochar.

-Given the increasing market enthusiasm for our world leading gasification solutions for sustainable, waste-to-energy projects and given the size of our growing pipeline, we see 2021 as a year of opportunity as governments across the globe and encourage green economic recovery.
+Given the increasing market enthusiasm for our world leading gasification solutions for sustainable, waste-to-energy projects and given the size of our growing pipeline, 2021 is a year of opportunity as governments across the globe progress towards Net Zero and encourage green economic recovery.

 Our single, greatest contribution to our mission is our synthesis gas (‘syngas’), produced to meet the most restrictive requirements.
 From a wide variety of waste feedstocks (we have tested over 50, from forestry, biomass and agricultural, industrial and municipal) the purity of the syngas makes it suitable for the widest range of applications, at scale.